bast/talk-coding-like-1969/talk.md

 ---

-## Who is the audience that will read your code?
+## FA.emph[I]R: .emph[I]nteroperability

+### Recommendations

+- C interface or Python interface
+- Make clear what is interface and what are internals
+- Semantic versioning
+- Document dependencies with versions (`requirements.txt`, `Pipenv`, `setup.py`, ...)
+- Standard packaging solutions (Conda, PyPI, ...)
+- Version-aware documentation
-### - Machines
+- Interoperable data
+- Standard data types and serialization formats
-### - People
+- Standard license

-.quote["Write each program, quite deliberately, for other people to read and understand"] .cite[Roberts, K. V., Comput.
-Phys.
-Comm.
-1, 1 (1969)]

 ---

-## Does this look like a serious project?

-### As a .emph[developer] or .emph[user] what are you looking at when discovering a new package?

-These are common things to check:

-- Date of last code change .remark[... is the project abandoned?]
-- Release history
-- Versioning .remark[... will it be painful to upgrade?]
-- Number of open pull requests and issues - are they followed-up?
-- Installation instructions .remark[... will it be difficult to get it running?]
-- Example .remark[... will it be difficult to get started?]
-- License .remark[... am I allowed to use it?]

----

 ## Programming languages

-- A programming language perfect for everything does not exist yet.
+- A programming language perfect for everything does not exist.
 - Each language has its .emph[own strengths].
 - .emph[Often we do not have the choice] since we enter an existing project.
 - If you choose an exotic programming language, you may get fewer .emph[collaborators].